ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

     ![Configuration Settings Resource Tab Log to Disk](../../images/PXIe-148X-GenGSE-ResourceTab-LogGPIOToDisk.png)

 2. Select the **GPIO** tab and make the following modifications.
     - Add a GPIO line to the **GPIO to Display** array with the GPIO Bank value set to **Ser0 GPIO** and the GPIO Number set to <font face = "courier new">0</font>.
-Setting these values enables display of GPIO traffic for the GPIO 0 line on the SI0 channel connected to the camera.
+Setting these values enables display of GPIO traffic for the GPIO 0 line on the SO0 channel.

     > The values on the **GPIO** tab of **Configuration Settings** are now similar to the figure below.

     ![Configuration Settings GPIO Tab with Des0 GPIO0](../../images/PXIe-148X-Gen-GPIOTab-DisplaySer0GPIO0.png)

-3. Run the VI, wait for the **Waiting for Serializer Setup** indicator to enable, and  click the **Serializer Setup Complete** control button to start the generation.
+3. Run the VI, wait for the **Waiting for Serializer Setup** indicator to illuminate, and click the **Serializer Setup Complete** control button to start the generation.
 Results are displayed on the various tabs in the **Data Output** indicator.

-4. GPIO timestamp data is plotted in the **GPIO Timestamps** tab.
+4. Click the **GPIO Timestamps** tab to view GPIO timestamp data for the GPIO lines included in the **GPIO to Display** array in Step 2.

     ![GPIO Timestamps](../../images/PXIe-148X-Gen-GPIOTimestamps-BasicSimpleGen.png)

     > Note: The module interface does not toggle GPIOs by default.
-Any change shown in the figure above reflects GPIO level reset when the example VI is first run.
+Any change shown in the figure above reflects GPIO level reset when the example VI is first run and may vary by device.

 ## Related Documents
 - [PXIe-148X Getting Started Example - Common Generation Tutorials](./gse-gen-common.md)